MillionConcepts/knowing-the-sky/knowing-the-sky/0_Getting_Started.md

 use the Conda package manager to download software from a 'channel' called conda-forge.

-We prefer a version of Conda called Miniforge.
-It is provided by the conda-forge community and includes a fast software management program called `mamba`.
-We'll use `mamba` to install specific dependencies for _Knowing the Sky_ in the next step.
+We prefer a version of Conda provided by the conda-forge communnity called Miniforge.
+We'll install it now, then use the included software management program `conda` to install specific dependencies for _Knowing the Sky_ in the next step.
 [You can get the Miniforge installer from its GitHub page.](https://github.com/conda-forge/miniforge) Just go to that page and follow the instructions in the 'Install' section.
 During the installation process, just accept the defaults and say 'yes' to any